Thomas Sheridan (actor)

 Thomas Sheridan (1719 – 14 August 1788) was an Irish stage actor, an educator, and a major proponent of the elocution movement.
 He received his M.A. in 1743 from Trinity College in Dublin, and was the godson of Jonathan Swift.
 He also published a "respelled" dictionary of the English language (1780).
 He was married (1747) to Frances Chamberlaine.
-His son was the better known Richard Brinsley Sheridan, while his daughters were also writers - Alicia, a playwright, and Betsy Sheridan a diarist.
+His sons were the better known Richard Brinsley Sheridan and Charles Francis Sheridan, while his daughters were also writers - Alicia, a playwright, and Betsy Sheridan a diarist.
 His work is very noticeable in the writings of Hugh Blair.